rapidez/docs/src/5.x/upgrading.md

 }
 ```

-Also make the correct colors are inside your app.css
+Also make sure the expected colors are present in your app.css
 ```css
 @theme {
     --border: #e4e5e7;